atkiis/rf-fio-gatling-automation-sample/README.md

 # test-automation-project

-This test automation project is for testing FIO (F/IO Tester) with assistance of Robot Framework.
+This test automation projects aim is to setup a k8s cluster, test it with fio using RF to trigger automation and inspect performance of pods with Gatling by creating a sample api endpoint to call.